groc-prog/pyneo4j-ogm/README.md

 ##### Instance.export_model() <a name="instance-export-model"></a>

 Export the model instance to a dictionary containing standard python types.
-Since this method uses `pydantic.BaseModel.json()` internally, all arguments it accepts are also accepted by this method.
+Since this method uses `pydantic.BaseModel.model_dump_json()` internally, all arguments it accepts are also accepted by this method.

 ```python
 developer = await Developer(